Skip to Content

 Do I Still Need to Make Disney Park Pass Reservations?

-Yes and no. Disney Park Pass reservations are still required for each member of your party when going to your first park of the day.
+Yes and no. Disney Park Pass reservations are still required for each member of your party when going to your first park of the day until January 9th, 2024.
 You also need to have a valid theme park admission ticket for each person.

 Do I Need Another Park Pass Reservation for the Second Park of the Day?